VinceHPicton/tumelo_task/README.md

 You will be asked to provide the path to the CSV file containing input recommendations data.

+- First use ExampleRecommendationsOriginal.csv (enter: ./ExampleRecommendationsOriginal.csv into the CLI to select it) This will demonstrate how the program handles invalid data
+- Then use ExampleRecommendationsClean.csv (enter: ./ExampleRecommendationsClean.csv into the CLI to select it) This will demonstrate the program actually finding and matching data correctly.

 The CLI will provide information on the process

 ## Notes on the task: